-Chartered Accountants Australia and New Zealand are one of the leading professional associations of leaders in business and finance in Australia and New Zealand.
+Chartered Certified Accountants Australia and New Zealand (CAANZ) are one of the leading professional associations of leaders in business and finance in Australia and New Zealand.
 With offices in Australia, New Zealand, Singapore, Malaysia, Hong Kong and the United Kingdom, they are a professional membership body that supports business and accounting professionals achieve success.

 Fees and delivery

 As an accounting graduate, you can look forward to career opportunities in:

 - Accountant in a private corporation or government agency